Sterling Farms Men’s Club Local Rules

 Hole 14: No out of bounds.
 Out of bounds stakes on right apply to 13th hole only, and are deemed immovable obstructions.
 Note that provisional ball may be played for ball feared lost in penalty area on left side of hole – see Local Rule.
 Flower garden behind and left of green is deemed Ground Under Repair/no play zone.
 Small stone wall surrounding garden is an Immovable Obstruction.

 Hole 15: Flower garden behind green is deemed Ground Under Repair/no play zone.
 Small stone wall surrounding garden is an Immovable Obstruction.

 Hole 16: Cemetery and walls of cemetery are out of bounds.
 White stakes on right and white paint on trees and cart path near the green define internal out of bounds.
-Out of bounds ends at last paint mark on cart path past green near forward tee box for 17th hole (painted tree visible near 14th tee box is not part of 16th hole out of bounds marking).
+Out of bounds ends at last white paint mark on cart path past green near forward tee box for 17th hole, and moves perpendicular to the cart path and away from the hole from there.
 Note that the cemetery itself is out of bounds when playing any hole, but the other internal out of bounds only applies when playing the 16th hole.
 Flower garden near forward tee box is deemed Ground Under Repair/no play zone.
 Small stone wall surrounding garden is an Immovable Obstruction.

 Hole 17: Chain link fence over green and to the left of the rough area identifies out of bounds, and is therefore not an Immovable Obstruction.